 The object is to test entry-level competencies and knowledge.
 For more information about the content, see the Exam Content Blueprint on our website.

 + What is the cost of the exam?

-As of May 2017, the fee to write the exam is $661.50.
+The fee to write the exam is $661.50.
 This is subject to increase.
 The cost is the same across all provinces (except for taxes).

 + Do exam questions have more than one correct answer?